chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. Extract the server archive.
 It creates an installation directory called, for example, `xl-deploy-5.1.0-server`.

+1. Log in to XL Deploy as an administrator, click the gear icon and select **Task Monitor**, then select **All Tasks**.
+If there are any failing or failed tasks, cancel them.
+If there are any executing tasks, wait for them to complete or cancel them.
+To open a task from the Task Monitor, double-click it.

 1. [Shut down](/xl-deploy/how-to/shut-down-xl-deploy.html) the XL Deploy server.

 1. Copy the `repository` directory from the old installation directory to the new installation directory.

 1. Copy the contents of the `importablePackages` directory from the old installation directory to the new installation directory.

 1. Copy the contents of the `plugins` directory from the old installation directory to the new installation directory (unless new versions of your plugins were provided with the new XL Deploy version).

     **Tip:** Check the [release manual](/xl-deploy/latest/releasemanual.html) for information about plugin incompatibility.